fasiha/ebisu/README.md

   return -betaln(1 + n - k, 1 + k) - np.log(n + 1)

-def updateRecall(prior, successes, total, tnow, rebalance=True, tback=None):
+def updateRecall(prior, successes, total, tnow, rebalance=True, tback=None, q0=None):
   """Update a prior on recall probability with a quiz result and time. 🍌

   `prior` is same as in `ebisu.predictRecall`'s arguments: an object